wp-media/wp-rocket/README.md

 You can also check out our [changelog](https://wp-rocket.me/changelog/?utm_source=github&utm_medium=wp_rocket_profile).

+## Composer installation

+You can use composer to install the plugin as a dependency:

+`composer require wp-media/wp-rocket`

+To be able to validate your license and use the plugin, you will also have to manually define 2 constants in your wp-config.php file:

+`WP_ROCKET_EMAIL` which is the email for your WP Rocket account `WP_ROCKET_KEY` which is your API Key

 ## Support

 Need help with something?
 Open a [ticket](https://wp-rocket.me/support/?utm_source=github&utm_medium=wp_rocket_profile) and we will be happy to help you out!